 - online and social media

-If you believe you have been abused because of your race, religion or belief, sexual orientation, age, gender identity or disability you have experienced hate crime.
+If you believe you have been abused because of your race or ethnicity, religion or belief, sexual orientation, transgender identity or disability - you have experienced hate crime.

 Hounslow police and Hounslow Council take hate crime seriously.
 You will be listened to and we will take appropriate action.